epicodus-lessons/address-book-update/README.md

 We can now create a `Contact` and add it to our `AddressBook` "database".
 When we do so, it will have a unique ID.
 It doesn't have the complexity or efficiency of a real database, but soon we'll be able to use our `AddressBook` to retrieve specific contacts just as we would with an actual database.

-Building an Address Book III
+## Building an Address Book III: Finding Contacts

 We can now add a `Contact` to our `AddressBook`, but what if we want to find a specific contact?
 We should have a `find()` method that allows us to find a record by ID.
 Let's write one now.
 It should be on the `AddressBook` prototype because that's where we're trying to find the specific `Contact`.